Something that you realize fast during any outdoor adventure or any disaster situation – water weighs a LOT! 8.3 pounds per gallon adds up fast!

 - Boiling, chemical, and radiation methods can kill pathogens but they cannot remove chemical pollution or particulates – only filtration can do that.

-- Only use flowing water sources – avoid stagnant water.
+- Use flowing water sources when possible – avoid stagnant water.

-- Filter the water by forcing it through a microfilter like this one.
+- Filter the water by forcing it through a microfilter.